INK-USC/PE2/README.md

 ## Prompt Engineering a Prompt Engineer

-Code for paper "Prompt Engineering a Prompt Engineer" (https://arxiv.org/abs/2311.05661)
+Code for paper "Prompt Engineering a Prompt Engineer" (https://arxiv.org/abs/2311.05661), to appear at ACL 2024 (Findings).

 ### Environment